jeewonkimm2/ASAL/README.md

  ## 3. Dataset
  - [The MVTec anomaly detection dataset (MVTec AD)](https://www.mvtec.com/company/research/datasets/mvtec-ad)
+ - You need to create a folder, `./DATA`
  - Merging the Train and Test sets of the existing data, the combined dataset was then divided into Train and Test sets in a ratio of 0.8:0.2.

   ```bash